dturevski/olive-gui/yacpdb/indexer/indexer.md

 * `ZilahiPiece(PIECE actor, BOOLEAN passive)`

    In one line of play **actor** is making the final move.
-In another line of play this piece is captured. **passive** flag is set true when it is captured on its initial square.
+In another line of play this piece is captured. **passive** flag is set true when it is captured while not having made a move (being circe-reborn and such is not considered active move).

    *Example*: [ZilahiPiece(wR, true)](http://yacpdb.org/#88498)